 - In a skillet or a frying pan, dry roast the cashew nuts on a low flame for about 5 mins stirring continuously to avoid burning.
 The cashew nuts should only slightly change color (with some light brown spots).
 Turn heat off.

 - Transfer the roasted cashew nuts to a food processor and pulse for about 10-20 secs until you get a coarse powder.
 Take care not too grind too much or you might get lumpy cashew butter.
 Keep aside.

-- In a medium size cooking pot, add the honey and the water.
+- In the same skillet, add the honey and the water.
 Heat until the mixture begins to bubble.
 Immediately add the ground cashew powder and mix using a spoon or spatula until all the powder is mixed well with the honey and you get a wet pasty mixture.
 Turn heat to low and keep stirring and cooking for a couple more minutes until you get a semi-solid consistency.

 - Place a large sheet of parchment paper on the kitchen counter(or a large tray).
 Dump the hot cashew mixture onto the parchment paper.

 - Take another parchment paper sheet and place it over the mixture to cover it.
 Now use a rolling pin to flatten the mixture from all sides.

 - Now place this flattened spread out mixture along with the parchment paper onto a tray and keep in the freezer for about 30 mins (or refrigerator for 1 hour).

 - After the mixture has turned firm, remove from the freezer (or refrigerator) and cut into diamonds or squares.